3DGenomes/TADpole/README.md

 ## 2) Getting started

-In this tutorial, we provide a publicly available HiC data set (SRA: [SRR1658602](https://www.ebi.ac.uk/ena/data/view/SRR1658602)).
+In this repository, we provide a publicly available HiC data set (SRA: [SRR1658602](https://www.ebi.ac.uk/ena/data/view/SRR1658602)).

-In the `data/` directory, there are 3 regions of chromosome 18 binned at 40kb, one corresponding to the full chromosome, and the others representing regions of 10Mb and 6 Mb:
+In the `inst/extdata/` directory, there are 3 regions of chromosome 18 binned at 40kb, one corresponding to the full chromosome, and the others representing regions of 10 and 6 Mb:

 ```
 - inst/extdata/chromosome18_74Mb.tsv